Keep A Distance of Two Arms: Intuitive Social Distancing Advice

 Moreover, these body-part systems are Lindy.
 They have been widely used cross-culturally (developed independently?) and over time.
 Why? — because it works.

-Unfortunately, these systems are now becoming obsolete because the influence of academia is too strong.
+Unfortunately, these systems are now becoming obsolete because the influence of modernity is too strong.
 We should not think that everything ought to be measured precisely.
-For example, look at a recipe book, then look at the way people actually cook.
-Do they use precise tools or rough estimates?

 Don’t get me wrong.
 The metric system is still a good system.
 We have a need for precision, and the metric system satisfies that need.
 Even ancient societies sought precision — they built roads and buildings, which required measuring tools and a somewhat standardized system.